LOADING ...

 He more than anyone, taught me how to a crowd

-I in on his show one night,
+I popped in on his one night,

-and happy to be a one-man again
+and happy to be a one-man show

-He me up that night to sit-in
+He invited me up that night to

-me that spot
+offered me that

 When Bob's month was up, I got an to headline